CarlosAmorimProjects/SOS_Ecoponto/README.md

 ## Mobile App point and item selection screen :
 ![Screenshot_2020-08-19-13-58-41-716_host exp exponent](https://user-images.githubusercontent.com/37440264/90661351-013fd900-e23f-11ea-8ddf-8e4b0bcc46d5.jpg)

-## Mobile App admin screen with all the points registered, points can be filtered by type of items placed, when pressing the point opens the details page of that point :
+## Mobile App admin screen with all the points registered, points can be filtered by type of items placed, when pressing the point, opens the details page of that point :
 ![Screenshot_2020-08-19-13-59-55-992_host exp exponent](https://user-images.githubusercontent.com/37440264/90661425-187ec680-e23f-11ea-8396-6030b1f99016.jpg)

-## Mobile App admin screen with details of the point, point can be deleted after all the items were colected :
+## Mobile App admin screen with details of a point, point can be deleted after all the items were colected :
 ![Screenshot_2020-08-19-13-59-37-163_host exp exponent](https://user-images.githubusercontent.com/37440264/90661379-0ac94100-e23f-11ea-95cd-be38bf58cc78.jpg)